-- Can be expensive.
+- Can appear expensive.
 Invoice factoring rates vary a lot between 1% and 6%.
-Hidden fees can add up quickly, so you need to ask about any factor you’re considering to total factoring costs.
+Some companies might have a low rate, but have hidden fees that add up quickly.
 Some examples of this are application fees, service fees, termination fees, transaction fees and other related costs.
-You’ll need to think about how much you’re willing to spend on factoring as you shop around.
+You’ll need to think about the total cost of each company as you shop around.

 - Concern over customer relationships.
 Some factors in the past left a bad impression by hounding their clients’ customers for payment, damaging valuable customer relationships.
 This understandably worries business owners, since collecting payment from customers is a delicate process.
 (You can see how we treat your customers if this is a concern.)
 This is a critical point to investigate when you’re reading reviews and talking to different factoring companies.

 - Can be difficult to account for in bookkeeping.It can be confusing to record factoring transactions in your books accurately.
 Many accountants and bookkeepers aren’t familiar with how to add factoring transactions into their payment process.
 The good news is that it isn’t as complex as it appears.
 Our step-by-step guide can help.
 It’s specific to Quickbooks, but the basic principles apply to any accounting software.

 These concerns are valid, but many of them are larger-than-life myths.
 The cost of factoring doesn’t have to be expensive, and it doesn’t have to affect your customer relationships.
 It takes a little leg work, but you can find factor rates that make sense for your company and an invoice factoring company that collects payment from customers professionally.

 How to Choose a Partner that Will Make Factoring Worth It